Jilted lover sets ablaze girl in Kerala, both die

-A 17-year old girl died after she was allegedly set ablaze by a man at her house early on Thursday near here, police said.
+A 17-year old girl died after she was allegedly set ablaze by a man, who was also consumed by the flames, at her house near here early on Thursday, police said.
 The youth who professed love for her allegedly committed the crime after she spurned his proposal.

-The accused, identified as Midhun from North Paravu, also died after he was engulfed by the fire, police said.
+The accused, identified as Midhun from North Paravu died after he was engulfed by the fire, they said.
 The incident occurred at Athani in Kakkanad under Info Park police station limit here.

 Midhun poured petrol on the Class XII student and set her on fire, police said, adding they suspect he embraced the girl after setting her ablaze to kill himself.
 The girl's father, identified as Shalan, suffered burn injuries when he tried to shield his daughter from the accused and has been admitted to a hospital here.